Sacramento County Sheriff's Office: 1991 Sacramento hostage crisis

 The 1991 Sacramento Hostage Crisis occurred on April 4, 1991, when four people took hostages at a Good Guys!
 Electronics store located at the Florin Mall.
-The Sacramento County Sheriff's Department Special Enforcement Detail (SED) and Critical Incident Negations Team (CINT) handled the incident.
+The Sacramento County Sheriff's Department Special Enforcement Detail (SED) and Critical Incident Negotiations Team (CINT) handled the incident.

 The local media broadcast the crisis during which hostage takers lined up some of the hostages in front of the entrance as human shields.
 After which a twenty-year-old male hostage was shot in the leg released to deliver the gang's message and plight to the local media.
 They claimed they were trying to draw attention to the troubles of their home country and that they were on a suicide mission.
 During the rescue attempt three hostages as well as three of the four hostage-takers were killed and fourteen hostages were injured.
 The situation was the largest hostage rescue operation in U.S. history, with over 50 hostages being held at gunpoint.